Homero Cárdenas Guillén

-Homero Enrique Cárdenas Guillén (13 March 1966 – allegedly died on 28 March 2014), also known by his aliases El Majadero and El Orejón, was a Mexican suspected drug lord and alleged leader of the Gulf Cartel, a drug trafficking organization.
+Homero Enrique Cárdenas Guillén (13 March 1966 – allegedly 28 March 2014), also known by his aliases El Majadero and El Orejón, was a Mexican suspected drug lord and alleged leader of the Gulf Cartel, a drug trafficking organization.
 He is the brother of the former Gulf Cartel leaders Antonio, Mario, and Osiel Cárdenas Guillen.
 During the late 1990s, Homero worked for the Gulf Cartel under the tutelage of his brothers.
 However, after several years of government crackdowns, the Gulf Cartel suffered severe drawbacks, including the death and arrests of Homero's brothers and allies.
 In August 2013, Homero became the de facto leader of the Gulf Cartel following the arrest of Mario Ramírez Treviño.
 However, he reportedly died of a heart attack on 28 March 2014.

 Early life

 Homero Enrique Cárdenas Guillén was born at around 23:45 hours on March 13, 1966 in Matamoros, Tamaulipas, Mexico.
 He registered his birth certificate on June 22, 1972 and listed his parents as Enrique Cárdenas Gracia and Manuela Guillén Mancilla.
 He had several brothers and sisters, including Mario, Antonio, and Osiel.
 Homero left the countryside and relocated in Matamoros like his sister and the rest of his brothers.